 Frequently, opportunities arise for citizens, local governments, and community groups or agencies to provide public comment and participate in proceedings related to pipeline safety.
 Often, voices from the pipeline industry are the only ones heard by the federal regulators when proposed changes to rules or information collections are proposed.
 If you care about these issues, it’s important to weigh in and make your voice heard.

-You can see some of our own comments submitted over the years on our Regulatory Comments page.
+Read some of our own comments submitted over the years by viewing our Policy Library.

 If you want more information about how the rulemaking process works, please read our Guide to Pipeline Safety Rulemaking

 PENDING FEDERAL RULEMAKINGS